AugusteLef/MGC-2022/README.md

 - ***evaluate.py*** : Script allowing to evaluate any models and save .png and .txt of the results in the corresponding directory

 ### Additionals
 *Datasets/, Models/, Figures/, and Results/* are empty directories at the beginning.
+But in order to avoid any issues during the reproduction of our experiments we added some figures and results already obtained to ensure the file structure of the project.

 # Melspectrogram and CRNN methods
 ## Datasets